 Route 42, Kennedy to AC Expressway Project Timeline

-NJDOT is working on the final design of the project and expect to put it out to bid in the Fall of 2024 (18 months from now).
+NJDOT was working on the final design of the project and put the bid out last Fall 2023.

-Construction is expected to start in the Spring of 2025 and take 3 years to complete… 2028.
+Construction is now expected to start in the Spring of 2024 and take 3 years to complete… Summer of 2027..

 The project will be completed through a staged construction process, and it is anticipated that two lanes of traffic will be maintained in each direction during the construction.